ayahariri/Reading-Notes/README.md

 ## Syntax Guide to Markdown

 There are several ways for your to display your content.

-Headers
+A. Headers are very important for your reader to understand the hierarchy of your notes.
+Headers go from 1# to 6# depending on the importance/size of your title (1# being the highest).